Walking is good for you. It improves your health, and it's a great chance to get out and meet people.

 - Download (491KB)

-The Denaby Fit and Fun Walk is 1.6 miles (about 2,800 steps), starting and finishing near a beautiful flower park.
+The Denaby Fit and Fun Walk is 1.6 miles (about 2,800 steps), starting and finishing near the beautiful Denaby Memorial Park.
 There's also a play park roughly half way through the walk for if you want to keep the younger ones occupied.

 - Download (478KB)

 At 2.4 miles (about 4,800 steps), the Edlington Fit and Fun Walk is one of our longer walks.
 Don't worry: there's chance to enjoy a bit of relaxation in our recreation ground at the beginning or end of your walk.

 The Hexthorpe Fit and Fun Walk is almost 2 miles (about 3,600 steps).
 Why not enjoy an hour or two at Hexthorpe Park before you start your walk, or as a nice reward afterwards?